 Light Sheet Microscopy

-In Light Sheet fluorescence microscopy the samples are illuminated from the side by a thin sheet of light positioned exactly at the focal plane of the objective, and images are gathered by a camera.
-This approach reduces considerably the out-of-focus fluorescence compared to epi-fluorescence, therefore improving the contrast, and reducing photobleaching.
-The method is fast as it does not rely on beam scanning and is readily compatible with large field of view.
+In Light Sheet fluorescence microscopy the samples are illuminated from the side by a thin sheet of light positioned exactly at the focal plane of the imaging objective.
+Illumination light is confined only to a thin section that is being imaged, avoiding the unncessary and potentially photo-toxic illumination of other areas of the sample.
+Use of high-end (82% Peak Quantum Efficiency) sCMOS cameras allow for sensitive detection and resolution.
+This approach considerably reduces the out-of-focus fluorescence compared to wide-field epi-fluorescence, therefore improving contrast, and reducing photobleaching.
+The method is fast as it does not rely on raster-scanning a laser beam and is readily compatible with large field of views.

-In the facility, we have available two set-ups for Light Sheet Microscopy.
+In the facility, we have a built an advanced Light Sheet Microscope with

 Fast Piezo Stage for XY Sample Positioning with 1500 microns of total travel

 Fast Rotation Stage (up to 720 deg s-1)

 Variety of Excitation and Objective Lenses (including 2 Nikon 25x 1.1 NA)